 Interactive budget impact models were mainly developed in Flash during 2000-2010.
 Now they migrated to HTML5/JS browser or native environment employing powerful external libraries, parallel computing server capacities for fast calculations (up to 10 times PSA runtime decrease) and databases integration.

-Benefits of HEOR models migration to Web and Mobile environments
+Benefits of HEOR models migration to Web and Mobile digital environments

 Better content perception due to information architecture design and data visualization best practices.